 We are a Nursery School within a Day Nursery setting, which gives working parents, in particular, the advantage of knowing that their 3-5 year old child is receiving 'Nursery Education' in addition to all 'Day Care'.
 We are inspected by Ofsted, and have an excellent report.
 We can accept Nursery Education Funding as part payment of fees.

-Nursery Schools are generally open in the mornings only, and during term times, but we are open all the year and children benefit from Nursery Education both in the morning and the afternoon.
+We are open all the year and children can benefit from Nursery Education both in the morning and the afternoon.
 We promote learning through play and fun educational activities throughout each day.

 At Kinderworld Day Nursery there are breaks for milk, story, lunch and free-play during the day and the children are able to concentrate more easily than in some formalised Nursery School settings.
 In fact we believe that the continuity of learning is enhanced by the fact that we are open for 51 weeks of the year, and, apart from family holidays, children have a steady input of knowledge in a less formal atmosphere than an intense Nursery School environment, followed by long holiday breaks which can lead to the child forgetting what has been learned.
 Children at the Nursery benefit greatly from our approach to Early Years Learning.